TheIthorian/Transactions/README.md

 3. In `src/import.py`, add your new reader function to the `register` in `register_readers()`
 4. See `src/importer/metro_reader.py` for an example on how to do this

+You'll then be able to use this as a `--source` argument value when running `pipenv run import`.

 # Additional Info

 ## Config.json